-The Palace as we see it today dates from the 14th Century and the ruined part can be admired up-close for the first time from The Education Garden.
-Although the surviving built part of the Palace – the Great Hall – was restored in the Edwardian era, it retains its original proportions with the beams of the magnificent vaulted ceiling of the State Chamber mostly medieval originals.
+The former Palace of the Archbishop of York stands next door to the Minster, adjoining the present official residence of the Bishop of Southwell.
+The Palace as we see it today dates from the 14th Century and was wrecked during the Civil War.
+The ruined part can be admired up-close from the Palace Gardens.
+The surviving built part of the Palace – the Great Hall – was restored in the Edwardian era.
+The Hall retains its original proportions and the beams of the magnificent vaulted ceiling of the State Chamber are mostly medieval originals.

 9.00am to 5.00pm daily.
 It is advisable to check the closure notices before setting off on your journey as the venue may be used for chargeable events or private hire.

 The Archbishop's Palace is fully accessible.
 The pathway has been widened for wheelchair access, and a lift installed.